 Morning Step 3: Serum

-Next up?
-Serum.
+Next up is serum.
 Darden says a vitamin C formula is best.
 "Vitamin C is an antioxidant that protects your skin from sun damage and free radicals," she says.
 "I like to follow up with an oil-free sunscreen that hydrates but does not clog your pores."

 Sunday Riley's has been my go-to serum during my daytime routine.
 It's infused with 15% THD ascorbate, also known as vitamin C, and it's designed to help even out and brighten your complexion.